A Construction of Type-II ZCCS for the MC-CDMA System with Low PMEPR: Comparison with Existing work

-\section{Comparison With Existing Type-II ZCP}
+\subsection{Comparison with Existing Type-II ZCP}

-The proposed construction also features type-II ZCP of length in the form of $NP$, where $P$ is any natural number and $N$ is the length of available GCPs, thus type-II ZCP can be constructed of lengths in the form of $N,2N,3N,$ and so on.
+The proposed construction also features type-II ZCP of length in the form of $NP$, where $P$ is any natural number and $N$ is the length of available GCPs.
+Thus type-II ZCP can be constructed of lengths in the form of $N,2N,3N,$ and so on.
 However, \cite{Zeng_ZCP_WCL_2022} constructed quadriphase type-II ZCP with the length in the forms of $3N$, $7N$, $9N$, $14N$ and $15N$ only.

 In the proposed construction, if we consider GCPs of length in the form of power-of-two, then every length of type-II ZCP mentioned in \cite{Rajen} can obtain with the same ZCZ width.
-As we are using GCPs of every possible length, our proposed construction provides not only more lengths but also large ZCZ width with low AACS value out side the ZCZ width.
-Therefore, PMEPR of our ZCPs are lower than the PMEPR of ZCPs constructed in \cite{Rajen}.
+As we use GCPs of every possible length, our proposed construction provides more lengths and large ZCZ width with a low AACF value outside the ZCZ width.
+Therefore, the PMEPR of the proposed ZCP is lower than the PMEPR of ZCPs constructed in \cite{Rajen}.